chris-barry/darkweb-everywhere/README.md

 ## Installation

+*Disclaimer*: Before proceeding, be sure you understand the [issues][https://github.com/chris-barry/darkweb-everywhere/issues/32]  associated with darkweb-everywhere and you are willing to take the risk.

 0. If you haven't already, download the [Tor Browser Bundle][9]
 1. Start up the Tor Browser Bundle
 2. Download [the extension][5]